-So there you go, those are the all of the THIRTY TWO tools that come packed up into a device that is
+So there you go—all THIRTY THREE tools that come packed up into a device

-This is definitely one of the more expensive multipurpose knives out there, but if you consider the amount of features and quality that you are getting for this price then the trade seems pretty worth the extra cash.
-There is a special leather pouch available from Victorinox that is designed specifically for the Swiss Champ Army Knife, and is made from high quality stitched leather and contains pouches on the sides for storing stuff like fishing hooks, plasters, fire sticks, etc.
+This is definitely one of the more expensive multipurpose knives out there.
+However, if you consider the number of features and high-quality you get for this price, then the trade-off is clearly worth it.
+There is a special leather pouch available from Victorinox designed specifically for the Swiss Champ Army Knife.
+The pouch is made from high-quality stitched leather and contains additional pouches on the sides for storing stuff like fishing hooks, plasters, fire sticks, etc.

-the handle plates is carved from solid stainless steel.
-It almost feels like holding a block of steel in your hand, except this whole contraption weighs a measly 7.5 ounces.
-How Victorinox managed to keep the weight of 32 steel tools within 8 ounces is beyond our comprehension, but we sure love the way this device functions.
+For all of this, it’s incredible that this whole contraption weighs a measly 7.5 ounces.
+How Victorinox managed to keep the weight of 33 steel tools under 8 ounces is beyond our comprehension, but we sure do love it!

-Every time you flip open a tool such as a knife or can opener or scissor, you hear this unique “click” sound that is distinctive as well as sharp.
+Every time you flip open a tool such as a knife or can opener or scissors, you hear this unique “click” sound that is distinctive as well as sharp.
 In fact, Victorinox says that this click will let you differentiate between the original models and the cheap Chinese replicas.
-Each joint feels buttery smooth, and the knife carries a lifetime warranty, which you’ll probably never be able to use, since there are customers out there who claim to have been using this knife since it was released back in the 80’s, and their models still feel smooth and show no signs of wear and tear.
+Each joint feels buttery smooth, and the knife carries a lifetime warranty.
+Don’t expect that you’ll have to need it though!
+Many customers who originally purchased this knife back in the 80s claim their knives still feel as smooth as the day they were purchased, and show no signs of wear and tear.

 Things We Liked

-Every single tool is crafted with true Swiss precision, and all of the 32 the tools are tested by laser beams before final assembly, in order to confirm that they are built to the exact same dimensions as specified in the blueprint.
-The knife blades are razor sharp, and the bottle opener as well as the can opener works like a charm.
-Scissor blades glide into each other smoothly, and can effortlessly cut through cloth, foil, and cardboard.
+Every single tool is crafted with true Swiss precision.
+All of the 33 the tools are tested by laser beams before final assembly in order to confirm that they are built to the exact same dimensions as specified in the blueprint.
+The knife blades are razor sharp, and the bottle and can opener truly work like a charm.
+Scissor blades glide smoothly effortlessly cutting through cloth, foil, and cardboard.

 Things We Didn’t Like